muellermax/nlp-disaster-app/README.md

 ## <a class="anchor" id = "about">About the project</a>
 A Natural Language Processing (NLP) project to classify the context of messages that were sent during disasters.
 This project was part of my Udacity Data Scientist Nanodegree.

-This repo is about the webapp, which can be found here: http://nlp-disaster.herokuapp.com
+This repo is about the webapp, which was online on Heroku until end of 2022.
+Currently I have no other deployment online and development here is paused.

 Furthermore, there is [another repository](https://github.com/muellermax/Disaster-Response), which can be cloned and deployed on another server.